ediboko1980/Open-Source-Cryptocurrency-Exchange/README.md

 [![Day Downloads](https://img.shields.io/npm/dy/hacktimer.svg)](https://github.com/Gensia/Open-Source-Cryptocurrency-Exchange)

 ### Introduction
-Fork of Peatio aimed at providing an open source cryptocurrency exchange platform that uses 0xBitcoin (https://0xbitcoin.org/) as the default base currency.
+Fork of Peatio that will provide an open source cryptocurrency exchange platform that uses 0xBitcoin (https://0xbitcoin.org/) as the default base currency.

-The first live instance will provide a user friendly, non-geeky trading experience.
-The exchange is community-based, non-corporate one and will support promotion and adoption of 0xBitcoin.
+0xbitcoin-exchange focuses on 0xbitcoin supoprt and user friendly, non-geeky trading experience.

+The exchange in https://0xbitcoin.exchange (not live, sorry folks) is community-based, non-corporate one and it proceedings will support promotion and adoption of 0xBitcoin.

-0xBitcoin combines groundbreaking features of Bitcoin with capabilities of Ethereum.
+~ 0xBitcoin combines groundbreaking features of Bitcoin with capabilities of Ethereum ~

 ### Recently done / News